Chlamydia research: Case studies

-A case study that researches the prevalence and prevention of chlamydia can be many things.
-It often entails personal contact and a detailed history of the participants along with an extensive physical examination.
-Included in case studies of chlamydia infection and the case results include its related contextual conditions.
+Case studies that research the prevalence and prevention of chlamydia can include personal contact, a detailed history of the participants, extensive physical examinations, and related contextual conditions.
 Chlamydia case studies also can be produced by following a formal research method.
-These case studies are likely to appear in formal research venues, such as journals, professional conferences and administrative science.
+These case studies are likely to appear in formal research venues, such as journals, professional conferences, and administrative science.

 In doing case study research, the case being studied may be an individual, organization, event, or action, existing in a specific time and place.
 For instance, clinical science has produced both well-known case studies of individuals and also case studies of clinical practices.

 Evidence-based research

 Evidence-based medicine chlamydia studies optimizes decision-making by employing the use of information based upon well-designed research.
 This approach to the study of chlamydia requires that only research conducted coming from meta-analyses, systematic reviews, and randomized controlled trials) can yield widely applied recommendations.
 Some examples of evidence-based research on chlamydia include: